shivayogi-31/nodejs-feedback/README.md

 8. Apply the kubernetes manifest file using kubectl apply -f <> command.

-9. To login to the application use the instance public ip followed by the node port to access the application.
+9. To login into the application use the instance public ip followed by the node port to access the application.